arduino/render-docs/README.md

 ```

 You can also specify single files as input so only those will be processed (e.g. `render-docs Folder.h ./api.md`)

+If the target path contains `%s` one file will be generated per class.
+In that case `%s` will be replaced with the class name.

 > [!TIP]
 > If you don't want to render any output but only want to check the documentation for completeness, you can omit the second argument and add the `-f` option (e.g. `render-docs Folder.h -f`).